-goal of reducing and then eliminating crash fatalities, and also responsive to goals identified in the MCRPC Long Range Metropolitan Transportation Plan 2045 (LRMTP).
-This plan will define a group of projects to pursue in the urbanized area and throughout the county, prioritized through an analysis of measurable safety impacts.
-Specifically, the project will draw from all available data to analyze locations controlled by local jurisdictions and the state to identify those most in need of modification to reduce fatalities and serious injuries.
+To attack the safety targets directly, MCRPC obtained State Planning & Research funding for the development of a Vision Zero Action Plan, addressing the State goal of reducing and then eliminating crash fatalities, and also responsive to goals identified in the MCRPC Long Range Metropolitan Transportation Plan 2045 (LRMTP).
+Now approved as the Go:Safe Action Plan, it recommends programs and projects to pursue in the urbanized area and throughout the county, prioritized through an analysis of measurable safety impacts.
+With extensive recommendations for implementation, an implementation process and community guidance are being organized.